corpus-christi/corpus-christi/doc/sdm.md

 ### Teams and Leadership

-A team forms around a **feature** and is responsible for building that feature.
+A team forms around a **module** and is responsible for building that module.
-A **feature owner** leads a feature team.
+A **module owner** leads a module team.
-He or she takes responsibility for the overall completion of the feature, ensuring that it meets customer requirements.
+He or she takes responsibility for the overall completion of the module, ensuring that it meets customer requirements.

 Each team member
 has a particular **functional focus**